cs50nestm/cs50labs/placeholders/README.md

 printf("hello, world\n");
 ```

-The `\n` is a special character that represents " new line".
+The `\n` is a special character that represents "new line".
 When this line of code is executed inside of a program, it will output

 ```
 hello, world